Dermot Earley Snr: Army career

 After completing his Leaving Certificate in 1965 Earley joined the Defence Forces as a cadet and was commissioned in 1967.
-His first posting was as a platoon commander in the Recruit Training Depot at the Curragh and in 1969 he was appointed an Instructor at the Army School of Physical Culture (ASPC).
+His first posting was as a platoon commander in the Recruit Training Depot at the Curragh and in 1969 he was appointed an instructor at the Army School of Physical Culture (ASPC).
 Two years later, in 1971, Earley obtained a specialist diploma in physical education at St. Mary's College, Twickenham.

 Earley's service record included overseas service with UNTSO in 1975, Adjutant to the 52nd Infantry Battalion UNIFIL.
-From 1987 to 1991, he served as deputy military adviser to UN secretary general Javier Perez de Cuellar and Battalion Commander of the 81st Infantry Battalion UNIFIL in 1997.
+From 1987 to 1991, he served as deputy military adviser to UN secretary-general Javier Pérez de Cuéllar and Battalion Commander of the 81st Infantry Battalion UNIFIL in 1997.
 While serving with the UN up to 1991 he was a member of negotiating teams dealing with the Iraqis and Kuwaitis, and was a key adviser during the setting up of the UN's mission in Kuwait – Unikom.
 He was involved in negotiating an end to the Angolan civil war.
 He is a graduate of the Royal College of Defence Studies, London (2001) and holds a Master of Arts (Hons) in peace and development studies from the University of Limerick (1999).
 He undertook the Ranger Course in the Defence Forces, which led to the establishment of special operations training and the establishment of the Army Ranger Wing (ARW).
 He was the last serving member of that course.

 Earley was appointed school commandant of the ASPC.
 In 1991 he was appointed an instructor at the Command and Staff School of the Military College and in 1994/95 he helped establish the United Nations Training School Ireland (UNTSI) in the Military College.

 He was promoted to lieutenant colonel in 1995.
 He commanded the 27 Infantry Battalion on the Irish border.
 He was promoted to colonel in 2001.
 In December 2003 he was made brigadier general and was appointed major general in March 2004 when he received his final appointment.
-He replaced Lieutenant General James Sreenan.
+He replaced lieutenant general James Sreenan.
 He became chief of staff in April 2007, leading the Army, Air Corps and Naval Service.

-On 18 April 2010 Dermot Earley indicated he would retire from the Defence Forces due to ill health.
+On 18 April 2010 Earley indicated he would retire from the Defence Forces due to ill health.
 Lt Gen Earley was awarded a Distinguished Service Medal with Honour from the Taoiseach Brian Cowen.
 His resignation was accepted on 9 June 2010 and one of his previous deputies, Major General Sean McCann, was appointed Chief of Staff.
 Lt Gen Dermot Earley died of Creutzfeldt–Jakob disease (CJD) on 23 June 2010 at the age of 62.

 His Newbridge funeral on 24 June 2010 was attended by the Taoiseach Brian Cowen, Irish government ministers and leading GAA figures, while former Taoiseach Liam Cosgrave issued a statement calling him "one of the great figures of this country".